 - Only you can determine your success in this class.
 You will get out of it only what you put into it-this requires attending class. - Attendance is required and is taken in a few ways including: roll call, sign-up sheets, quizzes, and in class activities.
 You are responsible for making sure your presence is counted, especially with quizzes, and in class assignments-and if you are tardy.
 In the rare instance that you attend late, see me after class to make sure you are not marked as absent.
 Once grades are submitted, attendance issues will not be considered, so please check this regularly. - You are responsible for getting the information and material you miss in class from a classmate.
 "What did I miss" questions will not be answered. - A sizeable percentage of the points for this class come from in-class participation activities.
 Due to the nature of these activities, make-ups will not be available. - A student with 5 unexcused absences will be dropped a letter grade.
 More than 8 absences will result in automatic failure of the course.
-Arriving at class late or leaving early (tardies) count 1⁄2 (half) of an absence each. - Class will begin and end on time each day.
+Arriving at class late or leaving early (tardies) count 1/2 (half) of an absence each.
+[Fall 2020: - Class will begin and end on time each day.
 Please be considerate of your classmates and avoid disrupting their learning.
 In the rare occasion that you are late, sit in the back as to not disturb class in progress.
-You are responsible for verifying that you are not marked as absent - Assignments are due at the beginning of class in class on the due date, turned in by you.
-To be fair to all students who meet the expectations of this course, late assignments are not usually accepted without losing considerable points, unless there is proper documentation for the absence or tardiness. - Anything turned in after class/outside of class on the due date will go down 1 letter grade per 24-hour period after the deadline.
+You are responsible for verifying that you are not marked as absent.
+[FALL 2020: this does not apply] - Assignments are due at the beginning of class in class on the due date, turned in by you.
+To be fair to all students who meet the expectations of this course, late assignments are not usually accepted without losing considerable points, unless there is proper documentation for the absence or tardiness. - Anything turned in after the due date will go down 1 letter grade per 24-hour period after the deadline.
 For example, your grade is a B, but it is turned in after class the same day.
-Your final grade will be a C. You get the same grade for turning in an assignment late (middle of class, an hour after class, 23 hours after class). - If you turn in an assignment and leave class ends, your assignment will be discarded and will be considered late once re-submitted. - In order for assignments to be accepted without losing points, please contact me as soon as possible and provide documentation of illness or other university-approved absences.
-Dated documentation can include, but are not limited to: dated doctor's note, documentation of jury duty, obituary, etc. I reserve the right to contact the appropriate sources to confirm the documentation. - Assignments are NEVER accepted via email. - If your involvement in a university-sponsored activity requires that you miss a certain class period, you must provide me with documentation in advanced.
+Your final grade will be a C. You get the same grade for turning in an assignment late (middle of class, an hour after class, 23 hours after class). - In order for assignments to be accepted without losing points, please contact me as soon as possible and provide documentation of illness or other university-approved absences.
+Dated documentation can include, but are not limited to: dated doctor's note, documentation of jury duty, obituary, etc. I reserve the right to contact the appropriate sources to confirm the documentation. - Assignments are NOT accepted via email.
+Follow submission instructions for each assignment. - If your involvement in a university-sponsored activity requires that you miss a certain class period, you must provide me with documentation in advanced.
 Under some pre-approved circumstance (university-sponsored absence), assignments can be turned in early with advanced notice and proper documentation. - Exam make ups will be discussed on a 1:1 basis for certifiable/documented medical and/or family emergencies, or university-sponsored activity. - Students who wish to observe religious holidays that conflict with class dates should inform me in writing of their intention to do so in the first two weeks of the semester.

-Reasonable Accommodations for Students with Disabilities
+UF Reasonable Accommodations for Students with Disabilities